COVID-19 and Hypertension

 The Connection Between Hypertension and COVID-19

-From the onset of the COVID-19 pandemic, the Public Health Agency of Canada identified those with pre-existing conditions, including hypertension, as higher risk.
-Untreated hypertensive patients are at the highest risk; therefore, treating your blood pressure is more important than how you do it.
-Hypertension Canada encourages you to continue taking your ACEI, ARB or other blood pressure medications previously prescribed by your doctor.
-There is no evidence that one type of blood pressure medication is superior for reducing the risk of severe complications of COVID-19.
+From the onset of the COVID-19 pandemic, the Public Health Agency of Canada identified those with pre-existing conditions, including hypertension, as higher risk of severe complications from the virus.
+Untreated hypertensive patients are at the highest risk; therefore, understanding your blood pressure numbers, monitoring frequently and most importantly treating your blood pressure is even more important now than ever.

-As more data is collected, hypertension continues to be strongly associated with severe presentations of COVID-19.
-Recent data from over 11 000 patients across eight different countries showed that 42% of patients hospitalized due to COVID-19 had hypertension.
+Recent data from over 11,000 patients across eight different countries showed that 42% of patients hospitalized due to COVID-19 had hypertension.
 Studies also show an independent link between increased mortality rates and hypertension.
 (Al-Abbasi B, et al., 2020).

 It’s important to acknowledge that if you have hypertension, you are at increased risk of having a severe presentation of COVID-19.
 While this seems daunting, the good news is that hypertension is treatable!
 In the same study referenced above, the authors found that patients treated for hypertension have a reduced risk of mortality than those not currently treated.